 Macronutrient ratios are one of the key variations in different diets.
-No matter which diet you’re following, keep this in mind: you need a balance of all three macronutrients (fat, protein and carbohydrates) to keep your blood sugar stable.
+No matter which diet you’re following, keep this in mind: you’ll need to figure out a way to balance all three macronutrients (fat, protein and carbohydrates) in order to keep your blood sugar stable.

 Fat and protein help you feel full for longer, and the fibre in fruit and vegetables slows down your digestion to keep your blood sugar nice and even instead of spiking up and down.

 These nutrients are often found to be low in people with type 2 diabetes: